sergant210/AdminTools/README.md

 Now you can log in to the manager via email if you have the corresponding permission.

-#### Alternative permissions for resources
+### Alternative permissions for resources
 Use it to restrict access to the pages of the site following the rules:
 * Permissions for everyone have the lowest priority.
 * Permissions for user groups have a higher priority.
 This permissions are applied from top to bottom of the group list.
 To change the order of application use the priority field.
 * User permissions have the highest priority.
 To close pages from guests add the permission on the resource page for the guests with 'deny' value.

-#### Color themes
+### Color themes
 By default available 2 themes - "dark" and "purple".
 But you can create your own.
 Copy the purple theme file - **assets/components/admintools/css/mgr/themes/purple.css** and give it the name of your theme.
 For example, green.css.
 Change the theme class '.purple-theme' on the '.green-theme' within.
 Tune it as needed.
 Set the system setting **admintools_theme** to "green".

-#### Custom style and javascript files
+### Custom style and javascript files
+This feature is designed to add custom style and js files to the manager interface.
+Use the corresponding system settings - **admintools_custom_css** and **admintools_custom_js**. if you want to add multiple files, separate them by commas.
 For example, if you want to add nice scroll to the tree sidebar you need to add two js libraries - jquery and nicescroll.
 Download the [nicescroll](//code.google.com/archive/p/jquery-nicescroll/downloads) library and save it in the *assets/components/admintools/js/mgr/custom/* folder.
-Then open it and add to the end
+Then open it and add to the end next code
 ```
 Ext.onReady(
     function() {